 Owners of agricultural, open space, timber land, or designated forest land may qualify for a reduced assessment under the current use program or as designated forest land.
-However, additional tax, interest, and penalties or compensating tax may apply when property is removed from classification.
+However, additional tax, interest,

 Applications must be received by Dec.
 31 for a reduction in assessment the following year.
 Application forms are available through the assessor's office.